None of the information provided is investment or tax advice.

 An overview of Downing Bonds

-Downing Bonds is a platform offering investors access to unlisted corporate bonds and enabling them to diversify their portfolios with those fixed income opportunities.
+Downing Bonds is a platform offering investors access to unlisted corporate bonds and enabling them to diversify their portfolios with those opportunities.
 The platform was established in 2016 to provide everyday investors access to investments historically inaccessible because of their entry requirements.

 We benefit from Downing’s 35+ years of investment management experience.
 Our award-winning investment teams not only seek out attractive investment opportunities, but also work with those businesses to help reach their key objectives.